Patellar tendinopathy - specialists and information

 • thickening of the tendons and

-• irregularly confined tendon ligaments.
+• irregularly limited tendon gliding tissue.

 Please accept additional external content to watch this video.

-If the patient feels pain while running, it is advisable to interrupt or stop the exercise session and seek medical treatment.
+If the patient feels pain when running, it is advisable to interrupt or stop the sports session and seek medical treatment.
 The following procedures are available to doctors and patients for the treatment of "jumper's knee":

 Stretching